firebolt-db/firebolt-db.github.io/docs/developing-with-firebolt/connecting-with-jdbc.md

 See below for an example pom.xml file:

   {: .note}
   Be sure to replace `<version>0.00</version>` with the latest (highest) version number.
-You can identify the latest version by viewing the version history in the following repository: https://repo.repsy.io/mvn/firebolt/maven/com/firebolt/firebolt-jdbc/.
+You can identify the latest version by viewing the version history in the [Firebolt Maven repository](https://repo.repsy.io/mvn/firebolt/maven/com/firebolt/firebolt-jdbc/){:target="_blank"}.

     <!-- pom.xml  -->